-- Puzzles – Find one of those 500 or 1,000-piece puzzles, and challenge students to work as a team to complete it within a certain amount of time.
+- Puzzles – Find one of those 500 or 1,000-piece puzzles, and challenge them to work as a team to complete it within a certain amount of time.

 - Reading or Math Buddies – Establish a reading or math buddy system with a class from a younger grade.
 Each child from the lower grade’s class pairs with one of your learners.
 On designated days, your students will read a book or complete a simple and fun math activity with their buddies.

-- Reader’s Theater Play – Add a little drama to your list of whole class rewards by having your students “act out” these short plays in front of their grade-level peers or parents.
+- Reader’s Theater Play – Add a little drama to your list of prizes by having your youngsters “act out” these short plays in front of their grade-level peers or parents.

 - Show and Tell – Everyone brings to school a favorite treasure and receives the spotlight for 10 to 15 minutes, sharing with classmates fun facts or an interesting story about his/her item.

-- Special Guest – Invite a parent, community member, the principal, or a special staff member to your class to read a book, create a craft, perform an experiment, or share a project with students.
+- Special Guest – Invite a parent, community member, the principal, or a special staff member to your class to read a book, create a craft, perform an experiment, or share a project.

 - Arts and Crafts Day – Consider keeping this activity as one of your staple whole class rewards because it’s so much fun for kids!
 For supplies, gather what objects you already possess.
 Then round up recycled materials, make requests via a classroom wish-list, and/or purchase a few inexpensive items yourself such as glue, construction paper, glitter, Popsicle sticks, etc. Now guide students in completing a fun project.
 A great beginner craft is simple mosaic design art.

-- Board Games – Monopoly™, Sorry™, Candy Land™, and Connect 4™ are just a few of the board games that your students may enjoy.
+- Board Games – Monopoly™, Sorry™, Candy Land™, and Connect 4™ are just a few of the board games that they may enjoy.
 For best results, model a few times how to play each selected game.
 Doing so helps elementary-aged kids become more successful at playing the games independently.

-- Community Service – One of the most selfless whole class rewards, this option requires an investment of time and heart.
+- Community Service – This prize option requires an investment of time and heart.
 Students choose a local charity that they’d like to support by raising money.
-It’s vital that parent volunteers assist with this task.
-However, kids love it!
+Encourage parent volunteers to assist with this task.

 - Field Trip – While you may already have a pre-set number of academic field trips etched into the school calendar, add an extra special one as a whole class reward.
 Let students choose the place.

-- Glow Dancing – This is one of the most exciting whole class rewards!
-Purchase from the Oriental Trading Company or your local dollar store glow-in-the-dark bracelets, sticks, necklaces, etc. Grab enough for each student.
+- Glow Dancing – Purchase from the Oriental Trading Company or your local dollar store enough glow-in-the-dark bracelets, sticks, necklaces, etc. for each child.
 (You might want to add these items to your parent wish-list).
 Play some kid-friendly music, turn off the lights, and let them have fun dancing plus shaking their items to the beat.

 - Living Museum – Though this whole class reward requires a significant investment, it’s well worth it because kids (and their parents) love it!
 Choose a topic the class is currently discussing.
 See the gist of how to do a living museum.